HaseebLUMS/Paxos-Algorithm/README.md

 # Paxos-Algorithm
-An implementation of a key value store which achieves consensus through paxos algorithm.
+An implementation of a distributed key value store which achieves consensus through paxos algorithm.
 Written in golang.